 Welsh Government introduced a suite of 46 National Well-being Indicators to measure progress against the 7 national well-being goals of the Well-Being of Future Generations (Wales) Act 2015.
-Although these are national measures intended to progress overall levels of well-being across Wales, Carmarthenshire's PSB has undertaken an exercise to assess current performance against these well-being measures where data is available at Local Authority level, to provide clearer insight into levels of well-being in our county.
-Our Town and Community Councils have their roles to play in assisting us achieve these goals.
+Although these are national measures intended to progress overall levels of well-being across Wales (see Welsh Government's latest report published 30th September 2021), Carmarthenshire PSB has undertaken an exercise to assess current performance against these well-being measures where data is available at Local Authority level, to provide clearer insight into levels of well-being in our county.